 Give your table a final wipe with a damp cloth to remove the dust.

 💡 Pro tip: Ensure your table is smooth before you apply the resin.
-Resin magnifies what is underneath it.
+Resin magnifies what’s underneath it.
 That means any imperfections you notice, you’ll really see after adding clear epoxy.

 If you want to paint the table surface, do that now.
-If you’re painting the surface, you’ll only need one coat of epoxy.
-But, if leaving the wood surface exposed, you’ll need two coats of epoxy.
+If you’re painting or priming the surface, or if the surface is already sealed, you’ll only need one coat of epoxy.
+But, if the wood surface is exposed, you’ll need two coats of epoxy.

 Step 2: Measure the table

 You want enough resin to cover the table but not so much that you have a lot of leftover resin.
 The easiest way to know how much resin you need is to measure the table.
-Then, input those dimensions into this resin calculator.
+Then, input those dimensions into the Resin Obsession resin calculator.
 It does the math for you and tells you how much resin you need.

 If you’re applying resin directly to the wood, you’ll need 1 1/3 times this amount.
-The first layer will be half the amount of resin as the second layer.
+The first layer will be a quarter of the total amount of resin you’ll need for the table.

 You’re coating a rectangular wood table that’s 3 feet wide by 5 feet long with epoxy resin.
 According to the calculator, you need 83.78 ounces of resin.
 Let’s just round that up to 84 ounces.

-So your first pour on the raw wood will be about 28 ounces.
+Your first pour on the raw wood will be about 28 ounces (a quarter of the 112 ounces).
 It’s just enough to soak into the wood and keep bubbles from sitting on the surface.
 Your second epoxy layer will be 84 ounces.

 Step 3: Buy your resin

 Getting this step right is 50% of the battle of applying epoxy to a table.
-You must use one meant for doming or coating surfaces.
+You must use one for coating surfaces.
 These resins self-level and create the smooth, glossy finish you’re looking for.

 Step 4: Add tape and a tarp to the table edge or bottom